tadan/delivAR/README.md

 - Some reports it working on windows phone edge!!
 [13fps on Lumia 950](https://twitter.com/leinadkalpot/status/834299384510763012) for some.
   [40-45fps on lumia 930](https://twitter.com/fastclemmy/status/834817155665391616) for others.

-# Full Featured Marker based
-With this project, we bring more performance to artoolkit. artoolkit is a software with years of experience doing augmented reality.
-It is able to do a lot!

-It is marker based.
-It supports a wide range of markers: multiple types of markers [pattern](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_training)/[barcode](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_barcode) multiple independent markers at the same time, or [multiple markers acting as a single marker](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_multi) up to you to choose.

-# Folders
-- ```/three.js``` is the extension to use it with [pure three.js](https://threejs.org) in case of further development.
-- ```/aframe``` is the extension to use it with [a-frame](https://aframe.io)
-  # here you can find the test for 3,6,9,12 indipendent markers

 # Licenses

 It is **all open source** ! jsartoolkit5 is under LGPLv3 license and additional permission.
 And All my code in AR.js repository is under MIT license. :)